bigpipe/bigpipe/SPEC/Pagelet.md

 be bundled in a core file if needed.

 We might need to provide a simple custom framework for interacting with the pagelets on the front-end.
-Either a event listener apporach:
+Either a event listener approach:

 ```js
 pipe.on('pageletname', function loaded(elements) {